If An Economic Slowdown Arrives, Which Startup Sectors Are Better Prepared?

-The U.S. economy entered the longest expansion in history as of July 2019, reaching 121 months of consecutive GDP growth and beating the last longest expansion, which was between March 1991 and March 2001.
-Contrary to the economic data though, the stock market has experience much turbulence, seeing large swings due to various factors, such as rising interest rates, trade war concerns, and weakening economic indicators.
+The U.S. economy entered its longest expansion in history as of July 2019, reaching 121 months of consecutive GDP growth and beating the last longest expansion, which was between March 1991 and March 2001.
+Contrary to the economic data though, the stock market has experienced much turbulence, seeing large swings due to various factors, such as rising interest rates, trade war concerns, and weakening economic indicators.
 The year began with the S&P 500 recovering from sustained losses in December, losing 305 points intramonth (on December 24th, 2018, the market briefly entered in a bear market, defined as a 20% drop from the most recent high).
 The summer saw a fall in the S&P, largely due to the U.S.-China trade war that escalated fears that a prolonged trade war would trigger an economic slowdown.
 Now that the economy has hit a record expansion, investors are debating when it will end, as cracks are starting to emerge.
-In particular, the yield curve and ISM Manufacturing Index are showing that a storm is nigh.
+In particular, the yield curve and ISM Manufacturing Index are implying that a storm is nigh.
 As a result, investment safety is a growing priority for investors.

 VC-backed companies and other growth-oriented investments are typically not viewed as “safe” or defensive from an investment standpoint.
 That said, some of these companies may fare better than others in a shifting economic climate.
 In our view, the following characteristics will likely contribute to more resilient valuations across the cycle: